With brand new graphics cards slowly making their way out, what are the best GPUs you can get in 2022? We break it down, graphical style.

 - Get the RX 6700 XT in the UK

-The 30-series cards solidified ray tracing and ensured that 4K gaming became an attainable reality, with features like DLSS significantly improving performance across the board.
+In our current testing, we’ve found the 4090 has managed to play Cyberpunk 2077 at 4K, full ray tracing over 100FPS.
 No other cards do it better than Nvidia in this regard, which is why you don’t see an AMD alternative here.

 The best GPU for esports: RTX 3050